s1m0n-github/s1m0n-github/README.md

-- 👋 Hi, I’m @s1m0n-github
+- @s1m0n-github
-- 👀 I’m interested in music and stuff
+- student interested in computer science and music
-- 🌱 I’m currently looking forward to c++
-- 💞️ I’m looking to collaborate on stuff
-- 📫 How to reach me ...

 <!---
 s1m0n-github/s1m0n-github is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.